jujoiner/N322/FinalApp/README.md

 ## 📋 Overview

-This is an N322 course final project that demonstrates a mobile application with:
+This is an N322 course final project that demonstrates a expo mobile application with:
 - User authentication (sign in/sign out)
 - Tab-based navigation for different app sections
 - Firebase integration for backend services